|The Negev Desert in southern Israel (Judea).|

 |A painting in the Church of Cana showing Mary's first public act of intercession.|

 At the church in Cana Jaga and I got married all over again (actually a renewal of our wedding vows) as the priest who accompanied us blessed & laid hands on each of the 15 or so couples who responded with “I DO”.
+See the photos in the appendix.
 Ever since St. Francis (1181-1226) tried to convert the radical Muslims who conquered the Holy Land, over 200 Franciscans from all over the world are the custodians of most of the holy places including the Cana church.
 Priests don’t have to bring anything to say Mass; the Franciscans provide everything necessary for the Roman as well as the Eastern Rites.

 |Mt.
 Tabor in Galilee of Israel.|